Electoral Area Residents:

 The consultation for curbside collection of garbage, recycling and organic waste concluded on April 21st.
 Results from this consultation will be shared with the public in June, 2023.

 Go to engage.rdck.ca to learn more and sign up for updates on this, and other RDCK Resource Recovery Projects.

 Organic Waste Diversion Program

-The RDCK is pleased to announce the start of of large-scale composting services for our communities.
+The RDCK has announced the start of of large-scale composting services for our communities.
 The first of two organic waste processing facilities has opened at the Creston Landfill and has started to receive organic waste collected from the Town of Creston’s residential curbside collection services.

 A second facility will be opening at the Central Landfill, near Salmo.
 Upgrades to the Ootischenia and Grohman Narrows Transfer Stations are being made and will deliver organic waste to the Central Composting Facility once operational.
 Curbside collection of organic waste is scheduled to begin for the City of Castlegar in 2023.
 Residents and businesses of the region without curbside services will be able to bring their organic waste to public drop-off bins at each of these facilities, or engage the services of private waste haulers that include organic waste pick up.

-Anyone can come to one of the following facilities the RDCK has built or upgraded (*once open) and drop off their household organic waste.
+Anyone can self-haul to one of the facilities the RDCK has built or upgraded (*once open) to drop off their household organic waste.